Frederick Schomberg, 1st Duke of Schomberg: Ireland

 In July 1689, William appointed him commander-in-chief of the expedition that he undertook to drive James II out of Ireland.
 Before departing to Ireland, Schomberg took his leave from parliament on 16 July 1689.
 On 20 July Schomberg arrived at Chester where the expedition's troops were gathering.
 Sailing with a fleet from Hoylake, he landed on 13 August 1689 at Ballyholme Bay near Bangor.
 He made the passage on the royal yacht Cleveland.
 He then marched over Bangor and Belfast to Carrickfergus, which had a Jacobite garrison.
 He began the siege of Carrickfergus on 20 August.
 The town surrendered on 28 August.
 Thereafter he marched unopposed through a country desolated before him to Dundalk, but, as the bulk of his forces were raw and undisciplined as well as inferior in numbers to the enemy Irish Army, he deemed it imprudent to risk a battle, and entrenching himself at Dundalk declined to be drawn beyond the circle of his defences.
 Shortly afterwards pestilence broke out, and when he retired to winter quarters in Ulster his forces were more shattered than if they had sustained a severe defeat.

 His conduct was criticized in ill-informed quarters, but the facts justified his inactivity, and he gave what was said at the time to be a "striking example of his generous spirit" in placing at William of Orange's disposal for military purposes the £100,000 recently granted to him.
 In the spring he began the campaign with the capture of Charlemont, but no advance southward was made until William arrived with reinforcements.
-At the Battle of the Boyne (1 July 1690), Schomberg gave his opinion against the determination of William to cross the river in face of the opposing army.
+At the Battle of the Boyne (1 July 1690 O.S.), Schomberg gave his opinion against the determination of William to cross the river in face of the opposing army.
 After riding through the river to rally his men, he was wounded twice in the head by sabre cuts, and was shot in the neck by Cahir O'Toole of Ballyhubbock and instantly killed.